khalidkarimkqr/crypto-chatbot/README.md

-# 🚀 Crypto Chatbot - AI-Powered Crypto Assistant
+# 🚀 Crypto Companion - AI-Powered Crypto Assistant

 CryptoChat combines the power of AI with real-time crypto market data to create a seamless, intelligent crypto companion.
 Whether you're a seasoned trader or crypto curious, CryptoChat provides instant access to market insights, price trends, and expert-level answers to all your crypto questions.